 I like Fez, I’m excited to play Fez, I wish Fez was out already.
 What I don’t like, though, is that Fez trailers seem to consist of as little game play as possible, with added rotating camera.
-Just in case you’re not sure, at this point, that you’re going to need to rotate the camera to navigate the seemingly 2D puzzles.
+Just in case you’re not sure, at this point, that you’re going to need to rotate the camera… Continue reading Fez, The Rotating Camera Game

 Super Meat Boy is a platformer about a boy without skin named Meat Boy who must save his girlfriend, Bandage Girl, from Dr. Fetus.
 Aside from having the best story ever it’s also hard.
 Very, very hard.
-I’ve died over 3,000 times (which isn’t an exaggeration, the game keeps tracks of deaths) and haven’t completed the game 100% yet.
-But just because it’s hard doesn’t make it any less fun.
-The sense of accomplishment that comes with beating some of the harder stages is priceless, especially considering how easy some games are today.
+I’ve died over 3,000 times (which isn’t an exaggeration, the game keeps tracks of deaths) and haven’t completed… Continue reading Super Meat Boy Review

 Atlus has announced a sequel to Trine, a puzzle / platformer.
 Looks pretty nice.
 Trine 2 will be available digitally Spring, 2011.